Harvesting Cannabis (#5): Knowing When to Harvest Cannabis and Steps for Drying, Trimming and Curing Your Buds

 Step 1: EYEBALL IT

-After you’ve flushed your plant 3-5 times, take a close gander at the plant.
+After you’ve flushed your plant 3-5 times, take a close gander at the plant — each leaf, and each bud.
 Final harvest could take longer than 10 weeks, so don’t judge by the calendar, judge by how she’s looking.
 Hopefully around this time:

 All good signs.
-But the naked eye isn’t the final word on the matter and, as explained in Part #4 of this series, if you want deeper insight on whether your plants are “ready,” you need to look at the trichomes.
+But the naked eye isn’t the final word on the matter and, as explained in Part #4 of this series, if you want deeper insight on whether your plants are “ready,” you need to look at the trichomes, specifically their color, and start to confirm your plant maturity.

 STEP 2: ANALYZE THE TRICHOMES

-Some people use a jeweler’s loupe but I recommend a wireless microscope that connects to your phone, so you can see the trichomes go from initially clear…to cloudy…and finally they turn amber.
+Some people use a jeweler’s loupe or even a magnifying glass.
+I recommend a wireless microscope that connects to your phone so you can see the trichomes go from initially clear…to cloudy…and finally they turn amber.
 We can view the trichomes as a symbol of “ripeness,” with clear being “underripe,” cloudy being the ripe sweet spot, and amber being a sign of the degradation or “over-ripening” process.

-• Cloudy trichomes are the “just right” version that produce a more energetic high.
+Cloudy trichomes are the “just right” version with a solid terpene profile that produces a more energetic high.

-• Amber trichomes produce more of a sedentary, body “couch lock” effect.
+Amber trichomes produce more of a sedentary, body “couch lock” effect, with a decent terpene profile.

 Growers typically look for trichomes with an 80/20 mix of cloudy/amber trichomes as the sweet spot: the plant is ready for harvest.